Best Times to Visit Guatemala City, Guatemala

 What is the best time of year to visit Guatemala City for pleasant weather and fewer crowds?

-What are some essential cultural customs I should be aware of when interacting with locals in Guatemala City?
+What are some essential cultural customs I should be aware of when visiting Guatemala City?

 How easy is it to get around Guatemala City using public transportation, and are there any areas I should avoid?

-What are some hidden gems or lesser-known spots in Guatemala City that most tourists miss?
+Beyond the usual tourist attractions, what are some hidden gems or lesser-known spots in Guatemala City that you would recommend?

 Ready to Plan Your Trip?